 Schedules for all men’s and women’s sports are available in Heritage Hall or online at usctrojans.com.
 Football season tickets for students can be purchased online at usctrojans.com.
 See here for more information.
 Quantities may be limited.
 Entrance to all other men’s and women’s sporting events are free with a USC student identification card.

 Trojan Spirit Code

 The university has established a new policy to honor its championship football team by upholding the Trojan tradition of good sportsmanship.
 Alcohol is no longer permitted in sports stadiums.
-For more information, see the Trojan Spirit Code Policy.
+For more information, see the Trojan Spirit Code Guidelines.

 Senior Director: Justine Gilman

 Director: Gabe Valenzuela

 The mission of Recreational Sports is to provide quality recreational programs and services that enhance student, faculty and staff knowledge and opportunities for participation in activities that promote healthy lifestyles, positive human relations and leadership skills.

 To meet the diverse interests of the university community, Recreational Sports has developed a comprehensive sports package, including intramural sports, club sports, fitness, wellness and leisure classes and recreational facilities.

 Recreational Sports operates two locations, the Lyon University Center on the University Park Campus and the HSC Fitness Center in the Soto Street Building on the Health Sciences Campus.
 For access to the Lyon Center or the HSC Fitness Center, all students must register for classes for the current semester and complete the online waiver at least 24 hours before using either facility.
 Membership is available to faculty, staff and alumni for a fee.
 All patrons must show a valid USC ID and guests must show a picture ID along with their membership card.

 Leagues, tournaments and special events